k2view-academy/K2View-Academy/articles/99_Broadway/16_broadway_flow_overview.md

 ![image](/articles/99_Broadway/images/99_16_01_flow2.PNG)

 When it's needed to introduce a condition, such as IF-ELSE, the flow can be split and a stage condition can be added to one of the split parts, while the other part can be set as ELSE.
-The execution order of the Actors in such flow will be: **A1 -> if B1 is true, then B1, otherwise B2 -> C1**.
+The execution order of the Actors in such flow will be: **A1 -> B1 if true, otherwise B2 -> C1**.
 Note that Stage condition is a grey object, while a regular Actor is yellow.

 ![image](/articles/99_Broadway/images/99_16_01_flow3.PNG)

-If there are additional Stages on the same dependency level as IF-ELSE condition, its Actors will be executed as well, in the following execution order: **A1 -> if B1 is true, then B1, otherwise B2 -> Now1 -> C1**.
+If there are additional Stages on the same dependency level as IF-ELSE condition, thier Actors will be executed as well, in the following execution order: **A1 -> B1 if true, otherwise B2 -> Now1 -> C1**.

 ![image](/articles/99_Broadway/images/99_16_01_flow4.PNG)